hajimeuchiyama/coursera-getting-and-cleaning-data-course_project/README.md

  - Each different observation of that variable should be in a different row

 #### 3. Verify if the variables are named descriptively
-Review the code book (`CodeBook.`md) and the submitted tidy data set to determine if the variables names are descriptive.
+Review the code book (`CodeBook.md`) and the submitted tidy data set to determine if the variables names are descriptive.

 ### References